debbie-israel/Terraform/README.md

 ```$ terraform plan -out file```<br>
 followed by:<br>
 ```$ terraform plan file```<br>
-It is a much safer way because the file contains the changes terraform plans to do into the infrastructure.<br>
+It is a much safer way because the file contains the changes terraform plans to do into the infrastructure and therefore you'll be always sure that the changes that you just have seen on your shell will be the change that will be applied on your infrastructure<br>
 However, there's a shortcut you can use:<br>
 ```$ terraform apply```<br>
 which does, simultaneously: <br>